USRSE/usrse.github.io/pages/events-training.md

 See the [SC panel schedule](https://sc19.supercomputing.org/program/panels/#schedule) for timing and location.

-### More events are in the planning stages -- watch this space...
+<br><br>

-<br> <br> <br> <br>
+_More events are in the planning stages -- watch this space..._

 Have an RSE-related event or training?
 Have it posted here!
-Join the slack channel and contact us!
+[Join](https://us-rse.org/join/) the US-RSE slack channel and contact us!